JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Pilipinas - Kontrobersyal na Isyu.md

 We have no problem with "Great Malayan" except during the 1995 International Rizal Conference in Kuala Lumpur when the Malaysians asked themselves, who is this presumptuous Christian Filipino who claims to be the Great Malayan?
 Filipinos refer to the Malayan race while Malaysians take the term to mean citizens of Malaysia.
 Mabini was the "Brains of the Revolution" a title once questioned by Gregoria de Jesus who insisted that the title rightfully belonged to Jacinto.
 I have no problem with "paralytic" but when combined with "sublime" I don't quite know what it means.

 Do Filipinos stop and try to unravel what these honorifics really mean?
 Filipinos can attach these titles to heroes as easily as they pin tails on donkeys at children's parties.
 However, when pressed to define or explain these honorifics they are tongue-tied.

+I traced the confusion over Bonifacio, the plebeian to its origin and ended up with the most widely used source, a biography in Spanish by Epifanio de los Santos published in 1917.
+De los Santos says Bonifacio was a vendedor of canes and paper fans.
+Vendedor in Spanish is very close to the English "vendor."
+No problem with that but then De los Santos also lists Bonifacio's other occupations: mandatorio at the English trading firm Fleming and Company, where he rose to become  corredor of tar and other products.
+Later, Bonifacio moved to the German firm Fressell and Company where he worked as a bodeguero.

 #### Pagkakaintindi
 Maraming mga honoraryong titulo tayong nilalagay sa ating mga bayani: